VuframeLab/PanicAR-android/Readme.md

         android:name=„.YourAppClassName"

-- Add permission to be able to the camera of your testing device.
+- Add permission to be able to have access to the camera of your testing device.
 Set following tag in your manifest’s root tag

         <uses-permission android:name="android.permission.CAMERA"></uses-permission>